wolfgangasdf/gmail-attachment-remover/README.md

 ## Suggestions, bug reports, pull requests
-Please use the bitbucket-provided tools for bug reports and contributed code.
+Please use the provided tools for bug reports and contributed code.
 Anything is welcome!

 ## Used frameworks